 What is your holiday strategy?

 Yes take the plunge.
 Carve up everything you are doing, and delegate each piece to the most appropriate team member.
 Upscale their responsibilities, fill them with confidence and watch them rise to the challenge.
 Do this at work and at with your home support network.

-It might take that extra bit of support, so do this in advance of your departure so that everyone has time to check their understanding and ask questions before you disappear.
+It might take an extra level of support to achieve this, particularly in your home life.
+So plan to put the framework in place well ahead of your departure so systems can bed in and everyone has time to check their understanding and ask questions before you disappear.

 You deserve holiday as much as anyone.
-Formulating a holiday strategy that works allows both your private life and your work life to flourish is a key part of your wider success strategy.
+Formulating a holiday strategy that works allows both your home life and your work life to flourish.
+Which is a key part of your wider success strategy.

+What is your holiday strategy?